aspenlin/labtestocr/Installation.md

   --traineddata ~/tesstutorial/trainarrows/chi_sim/chi_sim.traineddata \
   --model_output ~/tesstutorial/trainarrows/chi_sim.traineddata

+### Adding ± to chi_sim.traineddata
-190617 to check why arrows don’t work after training, now test on ± to see whether it works (The result is it works, tesseract can recognize ± after the training! (replace the original chi_sim.traineddata with the chi_sim.traineddata generated from the training), just need to insert enough amount of ±, for a very good result fitted to our purpose (for example, labtest report), there are a lot of things that need to be tuned for the training, for example, the training text, the fonts used for training, the iterations, and you probably need to retrain a few layers instead of fine tuning for a few characters, especially for chi_sim)
+to check why arrows don’t work after training, now test on ± to see whether it works (The result is it works, tesseract can recognize ± after the training! (replace the original chi_sim.traineddata with the chi_sim.traineddata generated from the training), just need to insert enough amount of ±, for a very good result fitted to our purpose (for example, labtest report), there are a lot of things that need to be tuned for the training, for example, the training text, the fonts used for training, the iterations, and you probably need to retrain a few layers instead of fine tuning for a few characters, especially for chi_sim)

 grep ± langdata/chi_sim/chi_sim.training_text
 nano langdata/chi_sim/chi_sim.training_text